 How to roast whole heads of garlic in the oven so you can eat warm, toasty cloves right out of the garlic head.

-2 Peel away the outer layers of the garlic bulb skin, leaving the skins of the individual cloves intact.
-Using a knife, cut off 1/4 to a 1/2 inch of the top of cloves, exposing the individual cloves of garlic.
+2 Peel and discard the papery outer layers of the whole garlic bulb, leaving intact the skins of the individual cloves of garlic.
+Using a sharp knife, cut 1/4 to a 1/2 inch from the top of cloves, exposing the individual cloves of garlic.

-3 Place the garlic heads in a baking pan; muffin pans work well for this purpose.
-Drizzle a couple teaspoons of olive oil over each head, using your fingers to make sure the garlic head is well coated.
-Cover with aluminum foil.
-Bake at 400°F for 30-35 minutes, or until the cloves feel soft when pressed.
+3 Place the garlic heads in a baking pan, cut side up.
+(A muffin pan works great for this, as it keeps the garlic bulbs from rolling around.)
+Drizzle a couple teaspoons of olive oil over each exposed head, using your fingers to rub the olive oil over all the cut, exposed garlic cloves.
+Cover the bulb with aluminum foil.
+Bake at 400°F (205°C) for 30-35 minutes, or until the cloves feel soft when pressed.

 4 Allow the garlic to cool enough so you can touch it without burning yourself.
 Use a small small knife cut the skin slightly around each clove.
 Use a cocktail fork or your fingers to pull or squeeze the roasted garlic cloves out of their skins.

 Eat as is (I love straight roasted garlic) or mash with a fork and use for cooking.
 Can be spread over warm French bread, mixed with sour cream for a topping for baked potatoes, or mixed in with Parmesan and pasta.